tcpl/commercetools-segment-connector/README.md

 3. A Node.js source setup in Segment.
 See [Quickstart: Node.js](https://segment.com/docs/connections/sources/catalog/libraries/server/node/quickstart/).
 You will need your `Write Key` from the source settings.
 4. A Segment Public API Token (optional).
 This is only available on paid plans and is required for user deletion.
 See Customer Deletion section below.

+There are some optional settings for exporting logs using Open Telemetry (named `OTEL_EXPORTER_*`).
+This is useful to view connector install/uninstall logs as well as better querying of logs.
+It supports a HTTP endpoint that accepts an `api-key` header (e.g. New Relic).

 ## Events

 This connector handles the following commercetools events: